xkavishka/RSSReader/README.md

 -pip install feedparser

-:)then you can clone the python file and replace the website link as you wish!!!
+#How to use?

-#How to use.
+You can clone the python file and Run python file.

-:)Simple.Run python code & paste the rss link you want.
+Then input/paste the website rss link as you wish!!!

 #Want to quit/exit?